 - Motor oil for lubrication

-Apart from sealing the cylinder; the head gasket also seals water and oil passages between the head and block.
-Any leaks between them will cause engine failure; or significant problems like burning oil.
-As a result; blue exhaust smoke may be indicative of oil burning.
-White exhaust smoke is an indicator of coolant burning; another sign of head gasket leaks.
+Apart from sealing the cylinder, the head gasket also seals, water and oil passages; between the head and block.
+So, any leaks between them, will cause engine failure or significant problems like, burning oil.
+As a result, blue exhaust smoke may be indicative of, oil burning.
+While, white exhaust smoke is an indicator of coolant burning, another sign of, head gasket leaks.

-Occasionally; the compression in the cylinder will cause a leak to form in the head gasket.
-This problem has been magnified by the use of aluminium.
-Aluminium has a much greater thermal expansion rate than cast iron.
-Engine makers have responded to this by adding a non-stick coating such as teflon to the surface of the gasket.
-This allows the head to slide on the block causing less damage to the gasket.
+Occasionally, the compression in the cylinder will cause, a leak to form in the head gasket.
+But, this problem has been magnified by the use of aluminum.
+Because, aluminum has a much greater thermal expansion rate than cast iron.
+Engine makers have responded to this by adding a non-stick coating; such as teflon to the surface of the gasket.
+Finally, this allows the head to slide on the block, causing less damage to the gasket.

-Sometimes; All you see is excessive white smoke out the exhaust.
-The engine may run and drive like normal.
-Finally; the engine will overheat when all the coolant is gone.
+Sometimes, all you see is, excessive white smoke out the exhaust.
+But, the engine may run and drive like normal.
+However, the engine will overheat, when all the coolant is gone.

-The main cause for cylinder head gasket leaks is extreme engine temperature.
-So; a coolant leak or just not having enough coolant can cause overheating.
-Because of the different material combinations in today’s engines head gaskets are going to fail.
-Finally; when they do; have the work done as soon as possible to avoid further damage.
+So, the main cause for, cylinder head gasket leaks is, extreme engine temperature.
+That’s why, a coolant leak or just not having enough coolant can cause, overheating.
+However, because of the different material combinations in today’s engines; head gaskets are going to fail.
+Finally, when they do, have the repairs done, as soon as possible; to avoid further damage.